top of page

 Cancel KXL

-For this reason, Great Plains Action Society has been working to keep up the fight against the second Trans Canada project, which is already under construction in Montana, South Dakota, and Nebraska.
-We give our support to Ní Btháska Stand, the Indigenous-led collective in Nebraska that has worked non-stop for years to stop the KXL in Nebraska.
-We also support the youth from the Cheyenne River Reservation as they continue to fight the KXL in their own territories.
-Our Operations Director, Trisha Etringer, and our Decolonizer, Sikowis, have been steadily increasing their support and partnership with Ní Btháska Stand.
-Trish, in particular, has scouted the pipeline and creating powerful videos to educate the public.
-Our hope is that, with Biden elected, the KXL will. be halted but it is evident that this government is not ready for a green economy and so we continue to prepare for an onslaught of man camps and construction yards in Nebraska, which is where we will make our stand.
+For this reason, Great Plains Action Society helped to keep up the fight against the second Trans Canada project, which was under construction in Montana, South Dakota, and Nebraska.
+We gave our support to Ní Btháska Stand, which worked non-stop for years to stop the KXL in Nebraska.
+We also supported the youth from the Cheyenne River Reservation as they continued to fight the KXL in their own territories.
+Our Operations Director, Trisha Etringer, wrote an article and scouted the pipeline and created 2 powerful videos to educate the public.
+In all of our talks at actions, events and conferences, we made it very apparent how man-camps are linked to an increase in the MMIR crisis in Indigenous communities.
+It was a good day when the pipeline was officially canceled after Biden revoked the key permit.

 #NoKXL #NoMMIW #Justice4Ashlea